The answer is probably not.

 In a recent appellate case, People v Thomas, police received a tip that the defendant had a gun.
 The tip did not inform police whether defendant was involved in other criminal activity or whether defendant lacked a valid Firearms Owners Identification card.
 The gun ban was in effect at the time of defendant’s arrest.
 However, the law had since been declared unconsitutional and could no longer serve as a basis for the defendant’s arrest.
 Therefore, defendant’s stop by police was unconstitutional.

 Likewise in People v Horton, officers thought they saw a metallic object that could have been a gun.
 The court held that this fact alone did not serve as probable cause for an arrest.
+In a later decision on the same case, People V. Horton, the appellate court again found that the officers lacked probable cause to arrest the defendant, and that the gun was found as a result of the illegal arrest.
+Thus, the court ordered the gun evidence to be suppressed, and the defendant's conviction reversed.

 If you have a prior conviction based on a law that has since been declared unconstitutional, you will need to petition the court to vacate your prior conviction.
 Otherwise, your prior conviction can be used against you in a later offense.
 For more information, see our related post: If a Gun Law is Unconstitutional, Can My Conviction Under That Law Be Set Aside.